joshed-io/reveal-hugo/exampleSite/content/home/usage-shortcodes.md

 ## That's it!

-Use the right arrow or swipe right.
+Use the right arrow or swipe right to continue.

 {{% /section %}}